 Hi Frugalistas!
 I’ve written a number of posts about my adventures in Athens, but am yet to write about the number one thing on everyone’s Athens wish list: visiting the Acropolis and Acropolis Museum.
-That iconic site that dominates the Athens skyline, and its accompanying museum make a wonderful half day tour.
+That iconic site that dominates the Athens skyline, and its accompanying museum make a wonderful half day tour and are among the best things to do in Athens.
 Even if ancient ruins and statues aren’t your thing (and I must admit I have limited interest), this is the one trip I do recommend.

 Visiting the Acropolis and Acropolis Museum without the queues